jalevitt/EEG-LLAMAS/README.md

 This app is currently optimized to work with 64 channel Braincap MR headsets, but can be adapted for other hardware.

-RealTimeEEGUI is dependent upon Labstreaminglayer and PsychToolbox.
+EEG-LLAMAS is dependent upon Labstreaminglayer and PsychToolbox.

 Still very much a work in progress